Anntey/kaggle-speech-recognition/README.md

 Task: classify each clip to one of 12 categories

-Evaluation: multiclass accuracy
+Evaluation: Multiclass Accuracy

 Solution: 2D-CNN with log-spectograms as inputs

-Success: 0.812 multiclass accuracy
+Success: 0.812 Multiclass Accuracy

 ![](spectrograms.png)